privacyguides/privacyguides.org/docs/basics/hardware.md

     You should only buy covers that fit your laptop and won't cause damage when you close the lid.
 Covering the camera will interfere with automatic brightness and face authentication features.

 Similarly, for your microphone, you'll just need to trust your OS's built-in permission controls.
 Alternatively, buy a device that doesn't have a built-in microphone and use an external microphone that you can unplug when you're done using it.
-Some devices, like [MacBooks and iPads](https://support.apple.com/en-au/guide/security/secbbd20b00b/web), feature a hardware disconnect for the microphone when you close the lid.
+Some devices, like a [MacBook or iPad](https://support.apple.com/guide/security/hardware-microphone-disconnect-secbbd20b00b/web), feature a hardware disconnect for the microphone when you close the lid.

 ### Privacy Screens